-Coastal Health District

-Lawton C. Davis, M.D., District Health Director
+Coastal Health District Lawton C. Davis, M.D., District Health Director

-1395 Eisenhower Drive Savannah, Georgia 31406 Phone: 912-356-2441 | Fax: 912-356-2868

-1602 Drayton Street Savannah, GA 31401 Phone: 912-651-3378 (Adult Health) Phone: 912-651-6252 (Child Health)
+1395 Eisenhower Drive Savannah, Georgia 31406 Phone: 912-356-2441 | Fax: 912-356-2868 1602 Drayton Street Savannah, GA 31401 Phone: 912-651-3378 (Adult Health) Phone: 912-651-6252 (Child Health) Fax: 912-651-6297

-Fax: 912-651-6297

-NEWS RELEASE January 28, 2020 Contact: Ginger Heidel 912.644.5830
+Media Contact: Ginger Heidel 912.644.5830

-Beach Advisory Issued for Tybee Strand on Tybee Island
+Beach Advisory Issued on Tybee Island

-CHATHAM COUNTY, GA - The Chatham County Health Department has issued a water quality advisory for Tybee Strand Beach at the Pier, from 11th Street to 18th Street on Tybee Island.
+CHATHAM COUNTY, GA - The Chatham County Health Department has issued a beach water advisory for Polk Street Beach on Tybee Island.
+Polk Street Beach is located on the north side of Tybee Island, from the end of the beach to the jetty.

-This advisory is only for the area specified above and does not impact any other beaches on the island.
-There is no way of knowing if going into water that is under advisory will result in illness; however, this beach water advisory is to alert the public of a possible risk of illness associated with water contact.
+This advisory is only for the area specified above and does not impact the other beach areas on the island.
+There is no way of knowing if going into water that is under advisory will result in illness.
+However, these beach water advisories are to alert the public of a possible risk of illness associated with water contact.
 An area under advisory does not mean the beach is closed.

-Water samples are collected routinely on Tybee Island and are tested for enterococcus (pronounced: en·ter·o·coc·cus) bacteria which is found in warm blooded animals including humans but also birds, raccoons, deer, dolphins and other wildlife.
-It is difficult to determine exactly where the bacteria come from, but some sources could include animal waste, storm water runoff, or boating waste.
-When a beach is under advisory, it means that the level of bacteria found in the water is above the Environmental Protection Agency's recommended standards.
+Water samples are collected throughout the year on Tybee Island.
+Samples are tested for enterococcus (pronounced: en·ter·o·coc·cus) bacteria which is found in warm blooded animals including humans but also birds, raccoons, deer, dolphins, and other wildlife.
+It is difficult to determine exactly where the bacteria originate, but some sources could include animal waste, storm water runoff, or boating waste.
+When a beach is under advisory, it means the level of bacteria found in the water is above the Environmental Protection Agency's recommended standards.

 The Chatham County Health Department recommends you do not swim or wade in the water in the area under advisory.
-Fish and other seafood caught from this area should be thoroughly washed with fresh water and thoroughly cooked before eating as should fish or seafood caught from any waters.
+Fish and other seafood caught from this area should be thoroughly washed with fresh water and thoroughly cooked before eating, as should fish or seafood caught from any waters.